 A certificate of occupancy typically costs $100.

 4. Food Service License

-Food Service License Cost: The fee can vary by location and number of employees, but can range from $100 to $1000.
+The fee for a food service license can vary by location and number of employees, and can range from $100 to $1000.

 5. Sign Permit